ModelZoos/TransformerModelZooDataset/README.md

 Ray tune will generate a model for each combination of hyperparameters in the grid.
 The population can be generated by running the experiment runner with the grid configuration.

+### Configurations

+#### Vision models

+#### Language models

 ## Further information

+For the full dataset we will provide further code for the evaluation of the models in the zoo as well as code to create and evaluate the model soups.
+Additionally, we will provide a general dataset class that can be used to load multiple models at once and evaluate them automatically.